lukazu25/cheat-sheet/luks-lvm.md

 # 🛡️ LVM on LUKS Installation Guide

-This guide outlines the steps for creating an encrypted Linux system using LUKS on top of LVM for a UEFI and Legacy BIOS environments.
+This guide outlines the steps for creating an encrypted Linux system using LUKS on top of LVM for both UEFI and Legacy BIOS environments.

 ---